 Looking at prices, whether it is the WTI or Brent, one would notice the recent dip in prices ahead of the OPEC+ meeting had taken them to the uptrend support.
 WTI and Brent had pulled back approximate 2.5% and 4.8% respectively into the Wednesday Asia session, though somewhat steadying into the day.
 With OPEC+ decision highly uncertain presently, it may mean that both crude prices and energy stocks could react either way to the final update.
 A dip past the uptrend support for the below may suggest that prices will be taking a breather from here to establish a new trend forth.

-Your guide to how OPEC affects oil prices ahead of its next meeting on 5 December 2019.
+Your guide to how OPEC influences oil prices ahead of its next meeting on 20 November 2020.

 - What was decided at the last OPEC meeting?